thakyZ/7Zip4Powershell/README.md

 ## Customization

 `Compress-7Zip` accepts a script block for customization.
 The script block gets passed the current `SevenZipCompressor` instance.
-E.g. you can set the multithread mode this way:
+E.g. you can set the multi-thread mode this way:

 ```powershell
 $initScript = {